-7. WHY I SUPPORT A SPECIAL PURPOSE ZONE
+7. WHY I SUPPORT THE PROPOSED WAITANGI ESTATE SPECIAL PURPOSE ZONE

-- 7.1 As described above, a special purpose zone has been proposed by Ms Jacobs for the Estate as an alternative to the framework provided in the Proposed Plan.
-I have reviewed her proposal, and have discussed it with her.
-I consider that a special purpose zone is an appropriate tool to protect the ranging landscape values and sensitivities throughout the Estate. - 7.2 This is because: - (a) under a special purpose zone, rules applying to the Estate can be specifically tailored to specific areas throughout the site to appropriately take into account and protect landscape and natural character values, while at the same time considering and providing for appropriate recreational, tourism, and productive uses.
-The Estate is a site like no other in the Far North District and would benefit from bespoke provisions that can protect the varying landscape values and sensitivities throughout the site; - (b) a special purpose zone will be better able to effectively accommodate the spatial variations in landscape values and sensitivities across the site, rather than requiring the majority of the Estate to be subject to a uniform level of control.
-This will enable a greater degree of 'protection' to be applied to more sensitive areas (including those sensitive areas not subject to additional controls such as Outstanding Natural Landscapes, Outstanding Natural Features (ONF) or High Natural Character Areas (HNCA) under the Proposed Plan), while a more permissive approach can be applied to provide for areas with lower sensitivities; - (c) a special purpose zone will give appropriate recognition to the unique character and sensitivity of the nationally historic Treaty Grounds and its contextual landscape, being a landscape that is imbued with cultural sensitivity as well as being a significant tourism attraction; and - (d) the unique mix of historic, cultural, recreational, and tourism activities associated with the Estate necessitates the consideration of a diverse mix of land uses and consequent pressure on the landscape character.
-These activities include temporary events of some scale, including the bicentenary events discussed in Mr Dalton's evidence.
-A special purpose zone will enable a more flexible statutory framework to be 'tailored' for the Estate, which also takes into account landscape and natural character values.
+- 7.1 As described above, a special purpose zone has been proposed by Ms Jacobs for the Estate as an alternative to the framework provided in the Proposed Plan. - 7.2 As described previously, I have mapped and evaluated the values of the Waitangi Estate and, in conjunction with Ms Jacobs, determined the extent of the sub-zones and confirmed the values associated with each. - 7.3 Based on this information, I have assisted with the development of the provisions for the sub-zones, and made recommendations for assessment criteria. - 7.4 I have reviewed the Waitangi Estate Special Purpose Zone provisions, and I consider that the proposed special purpose zone is an appropriate tool to protect the ranging landscape values and sensitivities throughout the Estate.

+7.5 This is because:

+- (a) under the Waitangi Estate Special Purpose Zone, rules applying to the Estate have been tailored to specific areas throughout the site to take into account and protect landscape and natural character values, while at the same time considering and providing for a practical management approach for appropriate recreational, tourism, and productive uses.
+The Estate is a site like no other in the Far North District and will benefit from bespoke provisions that can protect the varying landscape values and sensitivities throughout the site; - (b) the Waitangi Estate Special Purpose Zone has been designed to accommodate the spatial variations in landscape values and sensitivities across the site, rather than requiring the majority of the Estate to be subject to a uniform level of control.
+This enables a greater degree of 'protection' to be applied to more sensitive areas (including those sensitive areas not subject to additional controls as Outstanding Natural Landscapes, Outstanding Natural Features, High Natural Character Area or Coastal Environment under the Proposed Plan), while a more permissive approach can be applied to provide for areas with lower sensitivities (such as LSA12 refer to Figure 2 which, located within the Ridge Recreation character area, is both modified and afforded limited visibility due to its elevation and containment); - (c) the Waitangi Estate Special Purpose Zone gives appropriate recognition to the unique character and sensitivity of the nationally historic Treaty Grounds and its contextual landscape, being a landscape that is imbued with cultural sensitivity, as well as being a significant tourism attraction; and - (d) the Waitangi Estate Special Purpose Zone takes into account the unique mix of historic, cultural, recreational and tourism activities associated with the Estate, including diverse land uses, and consequent pressures on the landscape character.
+These activities include temporary events of some scale such as the bicentenary events discussed in Mr Dalton's evidence for hearing four.
+The

+Waitangi Estate Special Purpose Zone provides a more flexible statutory framework for the Estate, which takes into account landscape and natural character values.